Jaggery: Preparation

 Historically, the sugarcane cultivators used crushers that were powered by oxen, but all modern crushers are power-driven.
 These crushers are placed in fields near the sugarcane plants.
 The cut and cleaned sugarcane is crushed and the extracted cane juice is collected in a large vessel.
-A quantity of the juice is transferred to a smaller vessel for heating on a furnace.
+A quantity of the juice is transferred to a smaller vessel for heating in a furnace.

 The vessel is heated for about an hour.
 Dried wood pulp from the crushed sugarcane is traditionally used as fuel for the furnace.
 While boiling the juice, lime is added to it so that all the wood particles rise to the top of the juice in a froth, which is skimmed off.
 Finally, the juice is thickened.
 The resulting thick liquid is about one-third of the original volume.

-This hot liquid is golden.
+This hot liquid is golden in colour.
 It is stirred continuously and lifted with a spatula to observe whether it forms a thread or drips while falling.
 If it forms many threads, it has completely thickened.
 It is poured into a shallow flat-bottomed pan to cool and solidify.
 The pan is extremely large to allow only a thin coat of this hot liquid to form at its bottom, so as to increase the surface area for quick evaporation and cooling.
-After cooling, the jaggery becomes a soft solid that is molded into the desired shape.
+After cooling, the jaggery becomes a soft solid that is then molded into the desired shape.

-The quality of jaggery is judged by its colour; dark brown means it is not clarified during making, or the sugarcane juice is boiled in its wholesome state with full nutrients intact.
-Some people misinterpret such wholesomeness as impure and clarify the juice to improve color while taking out the nutrients to make golden-yellow jaggery, which is nothing but refined sugar.
-Due to this grading scale, coloured adulterants are sometimes added to jaggery to simulate the golden hue; which are highly toxic for our body.
+The quality of jaggery is judged by its colour; dark brown means it was not clarified during the making, or the sugarcane juice was boiled with full nutrients intact.
+Some people misinterpret this as impure and clarify the juice to improve colour while taking out the nutrients to make golden-yellow jaggery, which is nothing but refined sugar.
+Due to this grading scale, coloured adulterants, which may be toxic, are sometimes added to jaggery to simulate the golden hue.

-So, natural dark brown jaggery is a simply a product derived from wholesome sugarcane juice, by means of boiling at nearly 200℃ in a large cast iron pan, and food grade mustard or castor oil (having high smoke point) is usually used in such pans in negligible quantity (say 2 teaspoon in 100kgs) such that the very hot juice froth does not come out of pan during boiling.

-Mustard or Castor oil is present in perfect wholesome jaggery's in traces, and qualities of such oils (laxative) coincides & supports the similar qualities of wholesome jaggery.
+Natural dark brown jaggery is derived from whole sugarcane juice, by means of boiling at nearly 200 °C in a large cast iron pan.
+Food-grade mustard or castor oil (having a high smoke point) is usually used in such pans in negligible quantity (approximately 2 teaspoons per 100 kg) so that the very hot juice froth does not come out of the pan during boiling.
+Mustard or castor oil is present in whole jaggery in traces, and the qualities of such oils (laxative) coincide and support this quality of whole jaggery.

-Many manufacturer use synthetic oil, and argue that since it is in traces so no issue on health.
-However, synthetic oil even in traces causes toxic reactions inside our body.

-So, one not only needs to verify the wholesomeness of jaggery (attained with no clarification), but also verify the type of oil used, even in traces.